 1. Who Should Be My Care Provider?

 As soon as you find out you’re pregnant, it’s time to start thinking about the type of practitioner you want to work with throughout your pregnancy and for the birth of your baby.
 I want to let you know that this doesn’t have to be your current provider.
-Even though he/she may be super nice and you have known him or her for years, that person may practice a little differently than the way you want your labor and birth to go.
+Even though they may be super friendly and you have known them for years, that person may practice differently than how you want your labor and birth to go.

 2. Where Should I Give Birth?

-When you are making this decision, I want you to imagine where you would like your baby to be born: in a hospital, birth center, or at home.
-I highly recommend getting recommendations from friends and listen to their labor and birth experiences.
+When making this decision, I want you to imagine where you would like your baby to be born: in a hospital, birth center, or home birth.
+I highly recommend getting friends’ recommendations and listening to their labor and birth experiences.
 (NOTE: I also recommend talking to doulas.
 They know the scoop on all the hospitals and doctors in your area.
 They can tell you the truth about the type of experience you can probably expect.)
-If they are negative stories, it’s probably a good idea to explore different options.
+Exploring different options is probably a good idea if they are negative stories.
 Once you have a few ideas of where you would like to give birth from the recommendations you’ve heard, visit the places you’re considering.
-Then check with your insurance plan to confirm your coverage.
+Then, check with your insurance plan to confirm your coverage.
 This needs to be done early on in your pregnancy.

 3. Should I Find Out My Baby’s Gender?